zyg1213/bnp-step_Yildiz/README.md

 ## Comparisons to other methods

-If you would like to compare results from BNP-Step to a BIC-based method or to an iHMM, we plan to include several functions and utilities to facilitate doing so.
+If you would like to compare results from BNP-Step to a BIC-based method, we have included an implementation of the BIC-based method we compare to in our paper.
+In the near future, we plan to also include utilities to import results from the iHMM we compare to.

 ## Questions?
 Contact us!